 Remember everyone is their own unique snowflake and what you will eat on a ketogenic diet may be different to other people and that is okay.
 Your personal macronutrient ratio may be dependant on any medical conditions you may have, if you need to lose weight and your level of activity.

+Looking for more details around what is keto?
 Here are some other great websites that provide more detail on the science behind the ketogenic diet if you would like to research further –

 Medical disclaimer: We are not doctors or medical professionals and any advice provided is from our own personal experience and not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.